iterative/dvc.org/content/blog/2020-11-20-dvc-vs-rclone.md

 [interface](/doc/use-cases/sharing-data-and-model-files).

-Given that transferring data over a network to and from cloud storage is an inherently slow operation, it is important for data sync tools to optimize performance wherever possible.
-While the data transfer itself may be the most apparent performance bottleneck in the data sync process, **here we will cover a less obvious performance issue: How to determine which files to upload and download.**
+Given that transferring data over a network to and from cloud storage is an inherently slow operation, it's important for data sync tools to optimize performance wherever possible.
+While the data transfer itself may be the most apparent performance bottleneck in the data sync process, **here we'll cover a less obvious performance issue: How to determine which files to upload and download.**

-In this post, we will outline the general methods used to solve this problem, and investigate each method's effects on performance by comparing benchmark results from DVC and rclone.
-We will then conclude with a more in-depth explanation of new optimizations made in DVC 1.0 which enabled us to outperform both older DVC releases as well as general data sync tools (like rclone).
+In this post, we'll outline the general methods used to solve this problem, and investigate each method's effects on performance by comparing benchmark results from DVC and rclone.
+We'll then conclude with a more in-depth explanation of new optimizations made in DVC 1.0 which enabled us to outperform both older DVC releases as well as general data sync tools (like rclone).

 _Note: "Cloud storage" and "remote storage" will be used interchangeably throughout this post.
 When discussing dataset size in this post, we mean size in